tytydraco/yessleep/out/Three_scratches_mean_youre_dead_and_Ive_just_found_the_first_scratch_on_my_door.md

 I live in a small town in Vermont.
 I won't tell you its name—mostly because I don't want to draw any attention to myself.

 I moved here six months ago to take over this record store that's been a town fixture for yonks.
-The previous owner, Martin Kelley, was desperate to leave—practically gave the place away.
+The previous owner, Martin, was desperate to leave—practically gave the place away.
 His hands shook so bad he could barely sign the papers, and he kept looking over his shoulder like he expected someone (or something) to be standing there.
 Should've been my first clue, but when you've been living out of your car, scraping by on part-time work at gas stations and dollar stores, landing a deal like this feels like winning the lottery.

 The store barely breaks even, but it came with a small apartment above the store, a kind of attic flat with a little kitchenette and a serviceable bathroom.
 The pipes groan at night and the floorboards bitch every time you take a step, but it’s warm, safe and has an awesome view over the rooftops.